Israeli Couscous with Mushrooms and Thyme is a hearty one-skillet dish. Serve as a side, as a meatless main dish, or as the base for a grain bowl.

 Further, use this couscous as the base for a grain bowl.
-Top with grilled chicken or salmon, sliced radishes and scallions.
-The fresh thyme packs so much flavor and mushrooms are filling and satisfying.
+Top with grilled chicken or salmon, sliced radishes, and scallions.
+The fresh thyme packs so much flavor and the mushrooms are filling and satisfying.
 If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry.

 Other recipes you may enjoy

 - Spaghetti Squash with Creamed Spinach and Pancetta

 - Roasted Artichoke Hearts

 - Broccoli Cheese Rice Casserole with Ritz Cracker Topping